Chelsea Houska Gets Candid About Her Anxiety: ‘I Was Sure I Was Going To Drop Dead’

 — Teen Mom (@TeenMom) December 16, 2019

-Her husband, Cole DeBoer chimed in about how hard it was to watch his wife suffering with anxiety.
+Her husband, Cole DeBoer, who was sitting next to her in the clip, chimed in about how hard it was to watch his wife suffering from anxiety.

-The couple were joined on stage by Teen Mom OG stars Catelynn Lowell and Tyler Baltierra.
-While it may seem odd to see the couple at the reunion, they were there because they can relate to Chelsea and Cole’s situation.
-Catelynn has dealt with anxiety and depression and Tyler has been there to help her through her struggles.
-In the clip, Catelynn reveals how she dealt with her anxiety and explained that, like Chelsea, she was dealing it every day.
+The couple was joined on stage by Teen Mom OG stars Catelynn Lowell and Tyler Baltierra.
+While it may seem odd to see the couple at the reunion, they were there because they could relate to Chelsea and Cole’s situation.
+Catelynn has dealt with anxiety and depression, and Tyler has been there to help her through her struggles.
+In the clip, Catelynn reveals how she dealt with her anxiety and explained that, like Chelsea, she was dealing with it every day.